 - Patients are usually not restricted in their activities (within reason) after surgery and can get back to normal activities as soon as tolerated

-If you are interested in an Anterior Hip Replacement surgery consultation, please contact the OSC Appointment Desk at 757-596-1900.
+If you are interested in an Anterior Hip Replacement surgery consultation, contact the OSC Appointment Desk at 757-596-1900.
 Your OSC Orthopaedic Specialist can help you decide if Anterior Hip Replacement is right for you.